Camilapinz18/proyecto_marketmix/README.md

 To use the Administrator screen start by pressing the "POSITION" selector and select the employee to modify, then click the CHANGE button; depending on the employee selected, there will be activated some options or another.
 Once changed the values, click on SAVE to store the modified data.
 An alert will be shown.

-IF you want to generate the payrolls, then click on the GENERATE PAYROLLS button, if there is missing some infromation, it will be displayed an alert window.
+IF you want to generate the payrolls, then click on the GENERATE PAYROLLS button, if there is missing some information, it will be displayed an alert window.
 The payrolls reports will only be genertaed if the admin and employes information is complete.

 ## Payroll report: